evgenyneu/two_galaxies/README.md

 ## Run the simulation locally

-You can use any local web servers to run the web site locally.
+You can use any local web server to run the web site locally.
 Bellow are examples of using Python and Node.js:

 ### With Python